An annual interview fed by continuous feedback

 Continuous feedback promotes increased HR agility

-In the course of his or her career, a manager may encounter difficulties in effectively managing his or her team and setting up an efficient HR Dashboard .
-Currently, 70% of team managers are asking for a complete overhaul of their management system.
-The agility resulting from"Lean management" methods is reflected in the management tools.
+During the course of their career, managers may encounter difficulties in effectively managing their teams and setting up an efficient HR Dashboard .
+Today, 70% of team managers are asking for a complete overhaul of their management system.
+The agility stemming from"Lean management" methods is reflected in management tools.
+Louis Vuitton has taken this step by choosing the Performance et Engagement solution.
+Here's whatArnaud Garni, Director of Employee Experience and Commitment, has to say about the experience.

 The choice of a digitalized system responds to the need for collaboration in setting, updating and achieving objectives.
-Faced with the expectations of this collaborative environment, the individual nature of the annual review loses its interest and takes the form of an administrative obligation, 95% of which is rejected by managers.
+Faced with the expectations of this collaborative environment, the individual nature of the annual performance review loses its interest and takes the form of an administrative obligation that is 95% rejected by managers.

 We recommend 2 collaborative tools Manager/Collaborator :